 What is important is whether there is balance in the relationship.

-The kind of relationships most at risk of having at least one member becoming codependent are those where one person with some type of ongoing problem.
-This problem could be substance abuse or addiction, a mental health disorder, a chronic illness, an eating disorder, or some other circumstance requiring help from another person.
+The kind of relationships most at risk of having at least one member becoming codependent are those where one person has some type of ongoing problem.
+The problem could be substance abuse or addiction, a mental health disorder, a chronic illness or some other circumstance requiring help from another person.
 The more help a person requires for a disorder, the more at risk the relationship is for becoming codependent.
-People who are narcissistic, have poor impulse control, selfish, perceived by the codependent as “damaged” or “broken”, or in some way out of control tend to become magnets for codependent relationships because codependents get gratification from trying to “fix” someone or feeling like a martyr.
+People who are narcissistic, have poor impulse control or are selfish are perceived by the codependent as damaged or broken, or in some way out of control and tend to become magnets for codependent relationships because codependents get gratification from trying to fix someone or feeling like a martyr.

 Taking care of a loved one is important and often necessary, but codependency is problematic for everyone involved.
 The codependent puts the other person’s needs above his or her own welfare, which can lead to mental health disorders or substance abuse problems on the part of the codependent.
 Furthermore, the person with the problem that is enabled by the codependent does not get the help he or she needs, so the problem only worsens.
 As the person becomes more dependent upon the codependent’s help, the codependent feels more needed, which becomes a vicious cycle where no one receives help.

-Meditation, stress relieving activities, yoga, and similar beneficial therapeutic activities can also help a codependent regain control over his or her life.
-There are also support groups that help people with codependency, such as Al-Anon, Adult Children of Alcoholics, Nar-Anon, Alateen, and Codependents Anonymous.
+Meditation, stress relieving activities, yoga, and similar beneficial therapeutic activities can also help a codependent regain control over their life.
+There are also support groups that help people with codependency, such as Al-Anon, Adult Children of Alcoholics, Nar-Anon, Ala-teen and Codependents Anonymous.
 These support groups can help a person remain in control and not let another person or relationship become more important than the health of one’s self.

-Sovereign Health Group understands the effect one person’s behavioral problem, such as addiction or depression, can have on a whole family.
-Therefore, we have a family program that runs from Thursday to Saturday to provide support and education to the family of our patients.
-We offer educational seminars and family therapy, with and without the patient, and case management.
-Families learn about the patient’s problem, the recovery process, the importance of aftercare, and the dangers of codependency.
+Sovereign Health Group understands the effect one person’s behavioral problem, such as addiction or depression, can have on an entire family.
+We have a family program that runs from Thursday to Saturday to provide support and education to the families of our patients.
+We offer educational seminars and family therapy, with and without the patient and case management.
+Families learn about the patient’s problem, the recovery process, the importance of continuing care and the dangers of codependency.
 They also have a chance to experience healing moments and therapeutic encounters both alone and with the patient during individual and group psychotherapy sessions and experiential treatment.
 Families are also able to spend time together.
-If a family member recognizes a problem, such as codependency, during this weekend family program, we will support him or her in finding the necessary treatment, which might include entering one of our programs.
+If a family member recognizes a problem, such as codependency, during this weekend family program, we will support them in finding the necessary treatment, which might include entering one of our programs.

-A codependent person might also have his or her own mental health, substance abuse or addiction, or eating disorder problems.
+A codependent person might also have their own mental health, substance abuse or addiction problems.
 At Sovereign Health, we offer treatment for a variety of behavioral health problems.
 We treat the individual holistically in order to heal all underlying issues, including codependency.
-You can learn more about our programs here.
-You can also contact our Admissions team at 866-819-2948 for a confidential assessment.
+You can also contact our admissions team at 866-629-0442 for a confidential assessment.